2002 Coca-Cola Racing Family 600

-The 2002 Coca-Cola Racing Family 600, the 43rd running of the event, was a NASCAR Winston Cup Series race held on May 26, 2002 at Lowe's Motor Speedway in Charlotte, North Carolina.
+The 2002 Coca-Cola Racing Family 600, the 43rd running of the event, was a NASCAR Winston Cup Series race held on May 26, 2002 at Charlotte Motor Speedway in Concord, North Carolina.
 Contested at 400 laps on the 1.5 mile (2.4 km) speedway, it was the twelfth race of the 2002 NASCAR Winston Cup Series season.
 Mark Martin of Roush Racing won the race.
 A record 4 in a row for Roush Racing.
 Matt Kenseth finished second and Ricky Craven finished third.